hardik-vala/peephole/README.md

 # peephole

-Winner of the Peephole Optimization contest for Java bytecode for COMP 520.
+2016 winner of the Peephole Optimization contest for Java bytecode for COMP 520.